-Analysis | What we just learned about the 2016 campaign from the redacted Mueller report
+Analysis | What we learned about the 2016 campaign from the redacted Mueller report

 • According to Gates, shortly before the Trump Tower meeting in June 2016, Donald Trump Jr. claimed to have “a lead on negative information about the Clinton Foundation” that came from a group in Kyrgyzstan “to whom he was introduced by a friend.”
 It’s not clear if this relates to the Trump Tower meeting.
 (I/115)

-• The meeting didn’t work out as Trump Jr. had hoped.
-When the Kremlin-linked attorney Natalia Veselnitskaya offered information about money made by unrelated business executives, he asked her how it was connected to Clinton, without success.
+• The meeting did not work out as Donald Trump Jr. had hoped.
+When the Kremlin-linked attorney Natalia Veselnitskaya offered information about money made by unrelated business executives, he asked her how it was connected to Democratic presidential candidate Hillary Clinton, without success.
 “Trump Jr. asked what they have on Clinton, and Kushner became aggravated and asked ‘[w]hat are we doing here?’,” according to an attendee.
 Kushner emailed staff at his private company to call him and give him an excuse to leave.
 (I/118)

-• Trump had a meeting scheduled with Paul Manafort on the morning of the Trump Tower meeting.
-He doesn’t recall if he kept it.
+• Trump had a meeting scheduled with Manafort on the morning of the Trump Tower meeting.
+He does not recall if he kept it.
 (C-14/9)

 The Russian interference effort

-• Russian entities besides the Internet Research Agency communicated with Americans during the campaign, trying to “coordinate political activities” including holding political rallies.
+• Russian entities besides the Internet Research Agency communicated with Americans during the campaign, trying to “coordinate political activities,” including holding political rallies.
 (I/14)

 • The effort to hold political rallies began as early as November 2015, with a “confederate rally” planned for Houston.
 (I/29)

-• DCLeaks, an account associated with the Russian hackers, contacted WikiLeaks on June 14 to suggest that the two organizations work together on releasing derogatory information about Clinton.
+• DCLeaks, an account associated with the Russian hackers, contacted WikiLeaks on June 14, 2016, to suggest the two organizations work together on releasing derogatory information about Clinton.
 At another point, DCLeaks exchanged a private message with Guccifer 2.0, though both entities are believed to be linked to Russian intelligence.
 (I/45, 46)

-• Russian hackers allegedly shared information stolen from the Democratic National Committee with WikiLeaks in July.
-The transfer of information stolen from Podesta’s email account appears to have happened on Sept.
-22. (I/47)
+• Russian hackers allegedly shared information stolen from the Democratic National Committee with WikiLeaks in July 2016.
+The transfer of information stolen from the email account of John Podesta, who was chairman of the Clinton campaign, appears to have happened on Sept.
+22, 2016.
+(I/47)

-• Mueller’s team, though, couldn’t rule out the idea that material was hand-delivered to Assange in London.
+• Mueller’s team, though, could not rule out the idea that material was hand-delivered to WikiLeaks founder Julian Assange in London.
 (I/47)

 The focus on Hillary Clinton’s emails